Rick Barry

-Richard Francis Dennis Barry III (born March 28, 1944) is an American retired professional basketball player who starred at the NCAA, American Basketball Association (ABA) and National Basketball Association (NBA) levels.
+Richard Francis Dennis Barry III (born March 28, 1944) is an American former professional basketball player.
 Barry ranks among the most prolific scorers and all-around players in basketball history.
-He is the only one to lead the National Collegiate Athletic Association (NCAA), ABA, and NBA in points per game in a season.
-He ranks as the all-time ABA scoring leader in regular season (30.5 points per game) and postseason (33.5) play, while his 36.3 points per game are the most in the NBA Finals history.
-Barry also is the only player to reach the 50-point mark in a Game 7 of the playoffs in either league.
-He is one of only four players to be a part of a championship team in both leagues.
+He is the only player to lead the National Collegiate Athletic Association (NCAA), American Basketball Association (ABA), and National Basketball Association (NBA) in points per game in a season.
+He ranks as the all-time ABA scoring leader in regular season (30.5 points per game) and postseason (33.5) play, while his 36.3 points per game are the most in NBA Finals history.

 Barry is widely known for his unorthodox underhand free throw technique.
 His career .880 free throw percentage ranks No. 1 in ABA history, and his .900 percentage was the best of any NBA player at the time of his retirement in 1980.
 In 1987, he was inducted into the Naismith Memorial Basketball Hall of Fame.
 In 1996, he was named one of the 50 Greatest Players in NBA History.
-In October 2021, Barry was honored as one of the league's greatest players of all-time by being named to the NBA 75th Anniversary Team.
+In October 2021, Barry was honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.

-Barry is the father of former professional basketball players Brent Barry, Jon Barry, Drew Barry, and Scooter Barry, and current professional player Canyon Barry.
+Barry is the father of former professional basketball players Brent Barry, Jon Barry, Drew Barry, Scooter Barry, and Canyon Barry.
 His wife, Lynn Norenberg Barry, was a star basketball player at the College of William & Mary, where she became the first female athlete to have her jersey number (22) retired.

-Early years and college career
+Early life

-Barry grew up in Roselle Park, New Jersey, where baseball was his best sport as a youth.
-He grew up in an urban middle-class neighborhood and was a fan of local New York Giants star Willie Mays, who wore jersey number 24, and Barry would wear the same number in tribute to the outfielder throughout his basketball career.
-In 1962, Barry graduated from Roselle Park High School.
+Barry was born in Elizabeth, New Jersey and grew up in nearby Roselle Park, an urban middle-class community.
+As a fifth-grader, he played with the varsity basketball team, for which his father Aldo served as coach, however, baseball was his best sport and he was a fan of local New York Giants superstar Willie Mays, who wore jersey number 24.
+Barry once skipped school to shake Mays's hand at the Polo Grounds in Upper Manhattan, where the Giants played not far from his home.
+He wore the same number in tribute to the outfielder throughout his basketball career.
+In 1962, he graduated from Roselle Park High School in Roselle Park.